L’Édifice - Maison Méricant

 A beatifull detailed building construction set, manufactured and sold in France by Maison Méricant from 1921~1953.

-L’Edifice boxes were sold over a long period.
-This page will be a summery of the assumed L’Edifice developments over time.
-This could also be used as quick reference page, looking up which panel (series) belongs to which period.
+L'Edifice boxes & spare parts were sold over a long period, including many changes.
+This page will be a summery of the L'Edifice developments over time.
+This page could also be used as quick reference page, looking up which panel series belongs to which period.

 Quick reference guide